rbaltrusch/chess_ng/README.md

 ### Improved AI

 Currently, the AI just picks a random move each turn.
-This should be improved using a [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm and weighted squares with a priority on the centre of the chess board.
+This should be improved using a [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm and weighted squares, with a priority on the centre of the chess board.

 ### Machine learning